 Figure 4.
 Si-N phase extracted from the phase map

 Figure 5.
 Si phase extracted from phase map

-The investigation of the gold and aluminum rich phases reveals an interesting feature of the sample.
+The investigation of the gold and aluminum-rich phases reveals an interesting feature of the sample.
 The pure gold phase in Figure 6 clearly shows the gold bond wire, while Figure 7 reveals the aluminum bond pad and metal layers.
 However, a gold/aluminum intermetallic phase is also identified by the TEAM™ software (Figure 8).
-Quantification of the X-ray spectra from intermetallic phase reveals the composition to be 60 atomic percent aluminum and 40 atomic percent gold.
+Quantification of the X-ray spectra from the intermetallic phase reveals the composition to be 60 atomic percent aluminum and 40 atomic percent gold.

 The intermixing of aluminum and gold is caused by the junction being exposed to elevated temperatures.
 This is a well-known failure mechanism in integrated circuits as the growth of intermetallic phases causes a volume reduction, leading to voiding at the gold-aluminum interface.
 The intermetallic is also a poor conductor, meaning there is increased electrical resistance in the bond connection.

 By examining the device structure's high magnification map in Figure 9, the exceptional light element sensitivity of the Octane Ultra detector at low acceleration voltages is even clearer.
 The size of the yellow aluminum metal structures are 1µm (upper) and 750nm (lower) and the nitrogen-rich passivation layers around the structures are clearly resolved.

 Figure 9.
 TEAM™ software showing phase map of integrated circuit